Airtnp/Notes/Papers/System/azure.md

 * atomic append -> duplicate records
 * single atomic "multi-block append"
 * metadata & commit log duplicate -> sequence number
-* row data & blob data stream duplicate -> only last write will be pointed to by the `RangePartition`, the rest will be GCed.
+* row data & blob data stream duplicate -> only last write will be pointed to by the `RangePartition`, the rest will be GC-ed.
 * sealed extent: immutable, can do optimizations by stream layer (size > target size at a block boundary)